kcierzan/dotfiles/README.md

 The [brew.sh script](#brewsh-script) installs Sublime Text.

-This script will maintain a Sublime Text installation until it is finally overtaken by Atom.
-Today is not that day.
+This script will maintain a Sublime Text installation until I finally decide to switch to Atom.

 #### Configuration